EMERGENCY TRAVEL ALERT:

 Florida Law requires that all drivers and front seat passengers use safety belts when the vehicle is in motion.
 In addition, all persons under 18 years old are required to be restrained by a safety belt or child restraint device.
 (FS 316.614)

 Wearing a safety belt by older children and adults is the single most effective way to save lives and reduce serious injuries in crashes.
 Research has found that lap and shoulder combination safety belts, when used, reduce the risk of fatal injury to front-seat passenger car occupants by 45% and the risk of moderate to critical injury by 50% (National Highway Traffic Safety Administration [NHTSA], 2011).
-NHTSA estimates that safety belts saved nearly 13,000 lives in the United States in 2014.
+NHTSA estimates that safety belts saved nearly 14,955 lives of passenger vehicle occupants age 5 and older in the United States in 2017.

 Frequently Asked Questions